viz-cx/docs.viz.cx/docs/bandwidth.md

 Throughput is the maximum size of a transaction in bytes that the user can send to the blockchain at a given time.
-Throughput volume the ability depends on the number of [Shares] (./economy.md#shares) in the user's account.
+Throughput volume the ability depends on the number of [Shares](./economy.md#shares) in the user's account.

 ## Description